gn1173471/TOS-lua/README.md

 Fix the font size slider in the chat options to dynamically update the font size in the chat frame.

 #### nowPlaying
-Add text above the chat window to show the currently playing BGM. [preview](https://i.imgur.com/tJGwNUr.png) (You can disable this by default if you choose, see top of file)
+Add text above the chat window to show the currently playing BGM. [preview](https://i.imgur.com/tJGwNUr.png)

+You can optionally disable this text altogether, or enable it as a notification for a set duration once the BGM changes.
+See the top of the file to change these settings.

 If you have [cwAPI](https://github.com/fiote/treeofsavior-addons) installed, in-game slash commands will be available, however this is not a dependency for the core functionality of the addon.